timcombs/react_basics/README.md

 # react_basics

-## This repo is study React through sample projects
+## This repo is for studying React through sample projects